Jalever/Note-taking/_posts/2019-03-25-React Component.md

 &nbsp;&nbsp;If you need to update the state in response to prop changes (for example, to reset it), you may compare `this.props` and `nextProps` and perform state transitions using `this.setState()` in this method.

 #### Unmounting
 This method is called when a component is being removed from the DOM:

-- componentWillUnmount()
+- <strong>componentWillUnmount()</strong>

 ###### componentWillUnmount()
 &nbsp;&nbsp;componentWillUnmount() is invoked immediately before a component is unmounted and destroyed.<br>
 &nbsp;&nbsp;Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().<br>
 &nbsp;&nbsp;You should not call setState() in componentWillUnmount() because the component will never be re-rendered.

 #### Error Handling

-These methods are called when there is an error during rendering, in a `lifecycle method`, or in the `constructor` of any `child component`.
+These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
 - static getDerivedStateFromError()
 - componentDidCatch()